apache/tvm/docs/langref/relay/intro.rst

 for the form of computation originally desired, i.e a directed acyclic graph of primitive functions.

-Computation graphs were a useful way to describe ML models with static topology, but make representing control flow, and abstraction tricky.
+Computation graphs are a good fit for ML models with static topology, but make representing control flow, and abstraction tricky.
 Computation graphs have dual purpose as both a compile-time and run-time data structure.
 The conflation of the description of a computation, the representation used for optimizing it, and the data structure used to execute it unnecessarily hampers many goals of machine